brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 traceback, and is helpful in debugging.

-If you see a traceback, what you want to do is start at the bottom and scan up the sections until you find your own file because that's most likely where the problem is.
+If you see a traceback, what you want to do is start at the bottom and scan up the sections until you find your own file because that’s most likely where the problem is.
 (Of course, your code might be correct and Brian may have a bug in which case, please let us know on the email support list.)